Distributed Associative Memory Network with Memory Refreshing Loss: Experiments and Results

 \subsection{DAM-MR Evaluation on Relational Reasoning Tasks}

 As shown in the ablation study, each component of the proposed architecture has a significant impact on the original DNC performance.
-To show the performance of the whole combined model, DAM-MR, we compare our architecture to other DNC's variations and attention-based MANN on following relational reasoning tasks.
+To show the performance of the whole combined model, DAM-MR, we compare our architecture to other DNC variations and attention-based MANN on following relational reasoning tasks.
 To support our argument on the relational information retrieving approach, we adopt recent memory network models which are applying extensive self-attention~\cite{le2020self} or multi-head attention for encoding relational information~\cite{santoro2018relational} as our counterparts.
-Specifically, Self-attentive Associative Memory (STM)~\cite{le2020self}, Relational Memory Core (RMC)~\cite{santoro2018relational} and Universal Transformer (UT)~\cite{dehghani2018universal} use self-attention and multi-head attention in their memory architecture.
+Specifically, Relational Memory Core (RMC)~\cite{santoro2018relational} and Self-attentive Associative Memory (STM)~\cite{le2020self} apply the self-attention mechanism to its memory slots at each time step for relational information.
+When considering computational overhead required for relation retrieving, RMC and STM need quadratic computational complexity and it increases with the memory address size.
+In contrast, our DAM-MR architecture needs almost the same computational complexity as the baseline MANN model (DNC), while providing superior relational information modeling performance.